stackbit-projects/visiondiscoveries-34d22/content/pages/index.md

 has_intro: true
 intro_content: >
-  Welcome to **Vision Discoveries.** One and only place for explainations with code of state-of-the art research papers in 2D and 3D computer vision.
+  Welcome to **Vision Discoveries.** One and only place for explainations with code for state-of-the art research papers in 2D and 3D computer vision.
 intro_actions:
   - label: Learn More
     url: /about